GovTechSG/ship-hats-overview/fortify-set-up-bamboo-plan.md

 1. Enter the following details:
     - In **Application type**, select the lanuguage that you use.
 If the language you use does not belong in the list, select *Other*.
-    - For **Additional Fortify SCA translation options**, refer to https://www.microfocus.com/documentation/fortify-static-code/ for more information.
+    - For **Additional Fortify SCA translation options**, refer to https://www.microfocus.com/documentation/fortify-static-code-analyzer-and-tools/2020/SCA_Guide_20.2.0.pdf for more information.
     - For **Includes list** and **Excludes list**, you can specify which directory within the code repository you want to include and exclude from the scan.
     <br>

     ![Fortify SCA Configuration](hats-fortify-sca-config-other.png)

-1. Check the **Run Fortify SCA Scan** check box, and then specify a name for the generated FPR file in **Results.file**.
+1. Check the **Run Fortify SCA Scan** check box, and then specify a name for the generated FPR file in the **Results.file** field.

     ![Run Fortify SCA Scan](hats-fortify-sca-config-adv.png)

-1. Select the **Upload Fortify SCA scan results to Fortify Software Security Center** to automatically upload the scan results to [Fortify SSC](https://ssc.hats.stack.gov.sg/).
+1. Select the **Upload Fortify SCA scan results to Fortify Software Security Center** to automatically upload the scan results to [Fortify SSC](https://ssc.hats.stack.gov.sg/), and then enter details for the following parameters:

     ![Fortify SCA Scan](hats-fortify-scan.png)

-1. Enter details for the following parameters:
+    >**Note:** Make sure that you append *bamboo* in all your variables.
+For example, your variable is ${fortify.password}, you must reference it in Bamboo as ${bamboo.fortify.password}.

     - **Fortify Software Security Center URL:**  You can use the same value as shown in the guide
     - **Fortify Software Security Center token:** Add in the environment variable containing the decoded value of the token under the Retrieval of Decoded Token step
     - **Application name:** Add your Fortify application name as shown in Fortify SSC (refer to image below)